Here it is – the second entry in our new weekly feature, Six Questions!

 No one in my family sewed so the first time I was exposed to sewing was in Jr. High School in Home Economics.
 We had to choose between a straight skirt (horrors!
 Darts!) or a circle skirt (horrors!
 A big hem!).
 I choose the circle skirt (sounded less scary).
 I got hooked right then!
 I made my Mom buy me a sewing machine and I just started making clothes.
 I loved the process.
-Best part — I got 100 on my report card!
-Only time in my life that I aced a class!
+The best part — I got 100 on my report card!
+The only time in my life that I aced a class!
 (Looking back on it, my grade probably reflected quantity, not quality!)

 What are your three desert island sewing/quilting supplies?

 Assuming there is no electricity on a desert island, I would HAVE TO HAVE some needles, many spools of different thread and some fabric to stitch on!
 Of course, having a buff guy with me might be my first choice for survival gear.